vHitsuji/MultimodalGame/README.md

 <a name="messages"></a>
 ## Generating messages

-This evaluates a pool of 10 agents by taking all possible pairs of agents and evaluating them on the in domain and out of domain dev sets.
+This generates and saves messages for all agents.
+Agents are evaluated on the in domain dev set and all of the messages they send to each other are stored in a .pkl file.
+Messages are generated for pairs of agents and suffixed with the pair of agents in question.
 See also `./run_scripts/eval_gen_msg_pool10.sh`.

 ```bash
 python model_symmetric.py